wp-plugins/coolclock/readme.txt

 - Align - left, center or right;
 - Subtext - optional text, centered below the clock.

-Then there are extra options availabe in the [CoolClock - Advanced extension](http://status301.net/coolclock-advanced/) which allow for more customisation:
+Then there are extra options availabe in the [CoolClock - Advanced extension](https://premium.status301.net/downloads/coolclock-advanced/) which allow for more customisation:

 - Background image - define the full URL or path to an image to serve as background;
 - Repeat image;
+- Background size - stretch or cover to make it match your clock size;
 - Background position - center, top, right, bottom or left of the wrapping div (define div size below);
 - Width and height - define the size of the wrapping div that holds the background image;
 - Background color - define a color value in hex or rgb(a) format, or a css color name;